Kerr black hole in a uniform Bertotti-Robinson magnetic field: An exact solution: Conclusions

 In Fig.~\ref{Fig} we visualized the magnitude and orientation of the magnetic field, given by \eqref{A-7} with respect to ZAMO observer \eqref{ZAMO}, for several values of $m$ and $a$.
 Both for the Schwarzschild-BR and the Kerr-BR black holes it demonstrates the Meissner effect, namely that the external field is weakened in the equatorial plane, and its force lines are expelled away.
 This complements previous studies of such an effect in the context of (extreme) charged black holes \cite{Bicak2015, GurlebeckScholtz:2018}.

 Black holes immersed in a magnetic field have already been studied in a number of works.
-These were mostly modeled by the Schwarzschild-Melvin spacetime, and its generalizations to include rotation, charges, NUT, and other physical parameters \cite{Ernst1976_2}--\cite{Pravda2005}.
-It should be emphasized that such spacetimes are of algebraic type I. This is not so in our solution which is of \emph{type D}, and the \emph{external Maxwell field is uniform} far away from the \emph{uncharged black hole}.
-Generalization to charged and accelerating black holes is possible, retaining the type~D algebraic structure (see our work in preparation \cite{OP-prepar2}).
+These were mostly modeled by the Schwarzschild-Melvin spacetime and its generalizations to include rotation, charges, NUT, and other physical parameters \cite{Ernst1976_2}--\cite{Pravda2005}.
+It should be emphasized that such spacetimes are of algebraic type I.

+Our novel solution is of type D, and the external Maxwell field is uniform without the black hole.
+Generalization to include charge and acceleration is possible, retaining the type~D structure \cite{OP-prepar2}.

 We hope that the simple new metric will become useful for investigation of various effects, both in the context of mathematical theory of black holes, and also as a model of more realistic black holes in relativistic astrophysics.